Portuguese Wine Guide

 The Madeira that we know today came about quite by accident, as the Madeira Islands were one of the stopping off places for ships heading towards the East Indies and the New World.
 To preserve the wine a grape spirit was added, and when the ship continued on its way, the intense heat on the barrels and the movement of the ship completely transformed the taste of the wine.

 It was only when an unsold cargo was returned to Madeira after its long round trip and they tasted it did they realise the changes that their wine had undergone.
-Madeira nowadays has a unique wine making process, which starts with the wine being heated up to temperatures as high as 140°F, or 60°C, and deliberately exposing it to certain levels of oxidation.
-This process makes for a robust wine with a long life span, even when opened.
+Madeira nowadays has a unique wine making process, which starts with the wine being heated up to high temperatures, and exposing it to certain levels of oxidation.
+This process produces a wine with a long life span, even when opened.

 Amongst the top selling Portuguese wines of today, blending is the name of the game.
 Aficionados may turn their noses up at the thought of a range of 'impure' wines that includes very few wines from a single grape variety, but these wines have a huge global following and their affordability cannot be denied.
 There are many wine tastings and surveys constantly happening around the world, and Portuguese wines are consistently in their top ten.